0xShy101/javascript-basics/README.md

 # javascript-basics

-in this repository I will share my coding journey while learning the basics of javascript-Back-end
+sharing my coding journey while learning the basics of JavaScript-Back-end

 you can try everything I learned and experiment with it by downloading it on your local machine and running it using Node.js